General advice for students, staff and visitors

 Follow the advice you have received from NHS 111 and let the Rapid Response team know you are being tested/have tested positive so that we can support you.

-You can read about the next steps on our request a test and report self-isolation page.
+You can read about the next steps on our report self-isolation page.

 In addition, anyone can contact Security on +44 (0)1483 683333 if they need immediate assistance.